 Our four-year studentships (or three-year clinical research fellowships) are designed to give graduates (or clinical trainees) who show a strong aptitude and potential for research the opportunity to complete a substantial research project resulting in high quality publications.
 We also support an extra year post-PhD for publication ready projects.

-As well as learning a very wide range of practical and technical skills, training also involves learning to be an independent scientist and students are expected to participate fully in the intellectual life of the Institute, attending and giving seminars, and actively contributing to scientific discussions.
-Students are also given the opportunity to present talks and posters on their work at national and international conferences to enhance their network of scientific contacts.
-We host an international conference, workshops and seminars at the Institute each year (that bring top scientists to visit us) and also make funding available to allow students to participate in national and international scientific meetings.
+As well as developing their laboratory skills, students receive training in safe working practices, writing project reports, research integrity and other transferable skills.
+Training also involves learning to be an independent scientist and students are central to the intellectual life of the Institute, attending and giving seminars and actively contributing to scientific discussions.
+Students are also given the opportunity to present to national and international conferences to enhance their network of scientific contacts.